warkrug/an_introduction_to_sinatra/README.md

 It is [well documented](http://www.sinatrarb.com/), so this introduction does not go into much detail of using the sinatra code itself.
-Instead beyond showing a couple of basic examples, it concentrates on other considerations such as how to create test and environments.
+Instead beyond showing a couple of basic examples, it concentrates on other considerations such as how to create test and console environments.

 Hello World
 -----------